snowdj/CodingPuzzles-Python/CodingPuzzles/doc/binarytree/Binary Tree Level Order Traversal.md

 # Thoughts

+- BFS
 - Result is a list of list, each sublist stores the nodes of one level
 - If the level doesn't exist, add a sublist: ```result.append([])```
 - Use pre-order traversal to visit each node, and append them to levels accordingly
+- Why use preorder: starting from root first

 # My Solution